 Dry eye is one of the most common complications following eye surgery.
 Continuous and sufficient lubrication is necessary to regenerate injured superficial tissues of the eye.
 Our eye doctors can determine the safe and appropriate drops to use.

 Our dry eye clinic is able to offer a complete dry eye and tear film analysis using digital imaging technology.
 With advanced diagnostics we will capture and assess the loss of Meibomian glands to track for changes over time.
 Blink and tear film analysis is able to quantify how long your tears are actually staying on the ocular surface.
 This clinical data is then used by our eye doctors to direct the appropriate treatment for your condition.

 To find out more about dry eye therapy, please get in touch with us.

-HOW DO WE TREAT MEIBOMIAN GLAND DYSFUNCTION?
+HOW TO TREAT MEIBOMIAN GLAND DYSFUNCTION?

 Meibomian gland dysfunction is treatable by removing the oil obstruction and unclogging the glands using digital heat technology with Systane iLux.
 Once we unblock the glands, it will be easier for the oil to be released naturally.
-Your doctor will assess your eyelids to determine the treatment zones.
+Your eye doctor will assess your eyelids to determine the treatment zones.
 Therapeutic heat will begin to warm the blocked glands to a safe temperature to help soften and release the oil.
 Through compression, the oil is expressed from the glands and the treatment is complete.